burger

 • Increased flexibility – Chunking makes it easier for you to adjust prompts.
 If one chunk needs refinement, you can modify it without affecting the entire prompt, which is something you can’t do with chaining.

-• Easier debugging – If an output doesn’t meet your expectations, it’s easier to identify which chunk caused the issue.
-Debugging prompts that use chunking is a breeze compared to prompt chains, as you typically need to start from one end or the other and work your way through the entire sequence.
+• Easier debugging – If an output doesn’t meet your expectations, chunking makes it easier to identify which chunk caused the issue.
+It’s also simpler to debug prompts that use chunking instead of prompt chains, which require you to work from the start all the way through the sequence.

 • Scalability – Chunking allows you to scale task complexity up and down by adding or removing chunks as needed.
 You won’t ruin the entire prompt sequence.